Have you ever met with a prospect for the first time and felt like the entire conversation was like pulling teeth?

 Consider using key phrases that touch on topics likely to impact their business.
 For example, if you are about to meet with a local plumber servicing the metro area, find what challenges they might be facing by searching, “consumer trends in choosing a plumber in [your city],” or “how a consumer chooses a plumber.”
 Searches like this help you to think like a plumber and therefore develop more thoughtful needs analysis questions.

 2. Search the Business Name

-A Google search on the business name is also helpful in finding reviews and social media pages that can help you learn more about how that business relates to current or potential customers online.
+Search the business name to find reviews that can help you learn more about what their customers say and how or if they respond to their customers (the good and the bad).
+Visit their social media pages to see what they post about, how they communicate with current and potential customers and if those same current and potential customers engage with their posts.
 You might also notice if there are any opportunities to learn more about the customer journey specific to their business.

 3. Search the Person You are Meeting With

-Lastly, a Google search on the person you are meeting with can also be helpful.
-You can filter “news” to see if there’s any new press that could be relevant to an opportunity or current challenge.
-You might also click links to any social media profiles you might find helpful.
-Don’t be bashful on social media.
-If you come across an opportunity to connect on social media prior to your meeting, give it a shot, but don't take it personally if they don't accept to connect just yet.
+Lastly, a Google or LinkedIn search on the person you are meeting with can also be helpful.
+On Google, you can filter “news” to see if there’s any new press that could be relevant to an opportunity or current challenge.